gerardbm/still32/README.md

 ### Git

-Install it from the repositories:
+Install the version 2.39.5 from the repositories:

 `sudo apt-get install git`